Best Carrying Case for Peak Design Travel Tripod

 Frequently Asked Questions

-Can I fit the tripod in these cases with the spiked feet attached?
+Will the tripod fit in these cases with the spiked feet attached?

 Final Verdict